On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: The MCMC Fisher hybrid and the issue of GW priors

 In order to illustrate this issue, we can consider a much simplified parameter estimation in which we only vary the distance $d_L$ and the inclination $\iota$, which are known to have an important partial degeneracy.
 Figure~\ref{fig:2D_exact_dali} depicts the posteriors obtained for a particular, but typical, GW injection.
 In this plot and in what follows, we adopt the priors described in Table~\ref{tab:Priors}, which are much more realistic than the one described in Eq.~\eqref{eq:gauss-prior}.
 The advantage of restricting to this two-parameter case is that the FM inversion becomes very stable, and any difference between both FM methods is a result of the prior alone.
 We see that the traditional FM estimates using Gaussian priors and matrix inversion extends to negative $\iota$ values.
 This is improved with the full priors and MCMC sampling, but an accurate fit is only obtained with either the doublet or triplet-DALI methods.
 We also show the importance of using $1/d_L$ as distance parameter for the doublet-DALI case, which otherwise produces a very large spurious bi-modality.

 To better quantify how the different priors and FM schemes perform, we now revert to an 11-dimensional analysis of the GWs, and analyze a total of 300 sources with realistic parameter distribution and which could be observed by the Einstein Telescope.
 We describe these sources in more detail in the next section.
 Here we simply show in Figure~\ref{fig:FigFisherPriors} the results of using the raw FM, the FM summed with the Gaussian $F_{\rm prior}$, and an MCMC sampling of the FM with the priors in Table~\ref{tab:Priors}.
+Note that we assume uniform priors in $\chi_s$ and $\chi_a$, which is not equivalent from assuming uniform $\chi_1$, $\chi_2$ priors.

 As can be clearly seen, simply adding a minimalistic prior strongly affects the results.
 This is not only true for the parameters for which $F_{\rm prior}$ is non-zero, but also to the distribution of other parameters due to the correlations between them, in particular to $d_L$ (which is highly correlated to $\iota$).
 However, foregoing the inversion altogether (which for the 11-parameter case is often no longer accurate) and adding realistic priors impose very significant changes to the results.
 As we will show next, this procedure is much more accurate when compared to full MCMC chains of the exact posterior.
 Here we will refer to it as the \emph{MCMC Fisher}, but it could also be called the \emph{singlet-DALI} to emphasize that it follows the standard DALI procedure and not matrix inversions.